Giant Pangolin

 pangopup

-Little information is available about the breeding biology of Giant pangolins.
+Little information is available about the breeding habits of Giant pangolins.
 One newborn was discovered in September and another found in October.
 Gestation is usually for about 140 days and a single young is born.
-The mother nurses her baby for three to four months then will take it with her when foraging, riding on the base of her tail.
+The young is born with open eyes and weighs around 500 g (18 oz).
+It has soft scales that eventually harden.
+The young cannot walk on its legs but can move on its belly.
+During age 6-8 weeks, the young often spews a yellow secretion from their anal glands to keep predators and other animals from taking advantage of their mothers.
+The mother nurses her baby for 3 to 4 months then will take it with her when foraging, riding on the base of her tail.

 Population